-They actively write about issues affecting LGBTQ+ people in the military and LGBTQ+ politics more broadly.
-Most recently, Timothy served as the lead author for newly updated and expanded third edition of Freedom to Serve: The Definitive Guide to LGBTQ Military Service (forthcoming; Washington, D.C.: Modern Military Association of America), which is the most comprehensive guidebook on issues affecting LGBTQ service members across all branches of the military.
-Passionate about accessible academic writing, Timothy frequently publishes non-academic articles on LGBTQ+ political issues.
+Rhea actively writes about issues affecting LGBTQ+ people in the military and LGBTQ+ politics more broadly.
+Most recently, Rhea served as the lead author for newly updated and expanded third edition of Freedom to Serve: The Definitive Guide to LGBTQ Military Service (forthcoming; Washington, D.C.: Modern Military Association of America), which is the most comprehensive guidebook on issues affecting LGBTQ service members across all branches of the military.
+Passionate about accessible academic writing, Rhea frequently publishes non-academic articles on LGBTQ+ political issues.
 Their work has been published by The Conversation, The Associated Press, BUST Magazine, and The Gay & Lesbian Review among others.

 CE Information - Earn 1 CE Credit Hour

 Ohio Counselor Social Worker Marriage and Family Therapist Board

 A Continuing Education Certificate for this program will be obtained using the website CE Go.
 Approximately 3 days after the event, you will receive an email with a link to CE Go.
 This link will be emailed to the account you used to register for this event.